terraform-google-modules/terraform-google-cloud-nat/examples/advanced/README.md

 # Advanced Example

-This example illustrates how to use the cloud-nat module.
+This example illustrates how to use the cloud-nat module to manually configure NAT IPs, VM ports, and UDP/TCP timeouts.

 [^]: (autogen_docs_start)